open-contracting/kingfisher-process/docs/cli/delete-collection.rst

 This command deletes a collection in the system.

-A collection can only be deleted if it doesn't have any transform.
+A collection can only be deleted if it doesn't have any transformed collections that refer to it.

 Note this does not actually do the work of deleting - it simply marks that you want the deletion to be done.